Improving Robustness and Deployability in Distributed MPC Formation Control: a Framework for Underwater Acoustic Networks: Abstract

 \section{Abstract}

-We propose and analyse a model predictive control (MPC) strategy tailored for networks of underwater agents tasked with maintaining formation while following a shared path and using acoustic communication channels.
-The strategy accommodates both time-division and frequency-division medium access schemes, and addresses the inherent challenges of lossy and broadcast communication over acoustic media.
-Our approach extends an existing distributed control algorithm originally assuming standard double precision in exchanged data, and designed for synchronous, bidirectional, and reliable communication.
-Here we introduce adaptations for handling broadcast asynchronous communication, for mitigating packet losses, and for quantising exchanged data.
-These modifications are general and intended to be applicable to other distributed control schemes that were developed under idealised assumptions.
-Our goal is thus to help facilitating deployment also of other control schemes in practical field conditions.
-We provide simulation results that quantify the impact of these adaptations on the performance of the original controller, along with sensitivity analyses on how performance losses are influenced by key hyperparameters.
-Additionally, we characterise the data rate savings vs.\ control performance losses that may be achieved through tuning such hyperparameters, showcasing the feasibility of implementing the proposed strategy for practical purposes using commercially available full-duplex or half-duplex modems.
+We consider the problem of controlling networks of underwater agents that use acoustic communication channels to exchange information, and that are tasked with maintaining a given formation while following a shared path.
+We thus propose approaches to robustify already existing distributed control algorithms, i.e., algorithms to transform existing distributed model predictive controllers (DMPC) unsuitable for the underwater realm (e.g., because they assume standard double precision in exchanged data, or because they are designed for synchronous, bidirectional, and reliable communication) into deployable DMPC schemes.
+The proposed robustification strategies accommodate both time-division and frequency-division medium access schemes, and address the inherent challenges of lossy and broadcast communication over acoustic media.
+More precisely, we introduce schemes for handling broadcast asynchronous communication, mitigating packet losses, and quantising exchanged data, with the goal of providing strategies that may be incorporated by other distributed formation control schemes.
+We characterise the data rate savings vs.\ control performance losses that may be achieved through tuning the parameters of the proposed schemes, and provide sensitivity analyses on how controller / communication performance losses are influenced by such parameters.
+In doing so, we showcase the implementability of the proposed strategies for practical purposes using commercially available full-duplex or half-duplex modems.